Kathiawar: Districts

-Language

-Saurashtra (alternate names and spellings: Sourashtra, Sowrashtra, Palkar) is also the name of an Indo-Aryan language of Kathiawar-Saurashtra.
-Though the Saurashtra language is not spoken in the region now, people of this region who migrated to Southern India - especially Karnataka (Bengaluru), Tamil Nadu (Ambur, Madurai, Dindigul, Paramakudi, Salem, Tanjore, Pudukkottai, Trichy, Namakkal, Kanyakumari, Kanchipuram, Walajapet, Arani, Chennai, Palayamkottai, Kumbakonam, Thirubuvanam) and Andhra Pradesh - still preserve and speak the language.
-The script of this language is derived from the Devanagari script and shares similarities with modern-day Gujarati.
+Geography and ecosystem

+The natural vegetation on most of the peninsula is xeric scrub.
+A range of low hills known as the Gir Hills occupies the south-central portion of the peninsula.
+The highest of these is Girnar.
+The hills are home to an enclave of tropical dry broadleaf forest.

+Gir National Park and its surroundings host the last remaining Asiatic lion population.
+Other national parks in Kathiawar are Blackbuck National Park, Velavadar on the Gulf of Cambay, and Marine National Park, Gulf of Kutch, near Jamnagar.

 Postage stamps

 The first postage stamps of the state were issued for Princely State of Junagadh in 1864.
 They consisted of three lines of Hindi script in colourless letters on black, and were produced by hand-stamping with watercolor ink.
 A second issue in 1868 used coloured letters, printed in black or red on several colours of paper.

 The issue of 1877 was the first to include Latin letters; the circular design included the inscription "SORUTH POSTAGE" at the top, and "ONE ANNA OF A RUPEE" (or "FOUR ANNAS...") at the bottom.
 Some of these were surcharged in 1913–14, followed by redesigned stamps in 1914.

 A set of eight stamps in 1929 included pictures of Junagadh, the Gir lion, and the Kathi horse in addition to the nawab.
 In 1937 the one anna value was reissued reading "POSTAGE AND REVENUE".

 The Indian province of Saurashtra did not design any of its own stamps, but before adopting the stamps of India, Saurashtra issued a court fee stamp overprinted for postal use, then created more one anna stamps by surcharging three stamps of the 1929 issue.